MaoZiming/papers/3-storage-systems/313-coda.md

 ## Replay Log

-* During emulation, Venus records sufficient information to replay update activity when it reinteWates.
+* During emulation, Venus records sufficient information to replay update activity when it reintegrates.
 It maintains this information in a per-volume log of mutating operations called a replay log.
 * Venus uses a number of optimizations to reduce the length of the replay log, resulting in a log size that is typically a few percent of cache size.
 * Since Coda uses whole-file caching, the close after an open of a file for modification installs a completely new copy of the file.
 Rather than logging the open, close, and intervening write operations individually, Venus logs a single store record during the handling of a close.
 * Coda discards a previous store record for a file when a new one is appended to the log.